-‘Justin Trudeau, My Canadian Boyfriend’ 2018 Calendar Hits U.S. Stores And People Are Conflicted Over It
+‘Justin Trudeau, My Canadian Boyfriend’ 2018 Calendar Hits U.S. Stores, And People Are Conflicted Over It

 — Jason Nerrick (@JasonNerrick) November 27, 2017

-Trudeau’s spokesperson, Eleanore Catenaro clarified to CTV News that the Canadian Prime Minister’s Office were “not involved in any way” in the publishing and sale of the 2018 calendar that is currently the No. 1 best seller in Amazon’s Canadian History category.
+Trudeau’s spokesperson, Eleanore Catenaro, clarified to CTV News that the Canadian Prime Minister’s Office were “not involved in any way” in the publishing and sale of the 2018 calendar that is currently the No. 1 best seller in Amazon’s Canadian History category.

-The Prime Minister himself have yet to react to the “Justin Trudeau, My Canadian Boyfriend 2018” wall calendar with so many people posting pictures of it on Twitter.
+The prime minister himself has yet to react to the “Justin Trudeau, My Canadian Boyfriend 2018” wall calendar, with so many people posting pictures of it on Twitter.